greenwyrt/plover2CAT/user_manual.md

 The truly nitty-gritty: for users who have a custom output format defined for Tapey Tape, if `%s` is part of the format, the suggestions should be extracted properly as the regex relies on the presence of the two spaces and `>` before a suggestion.

+### Reveal Steno

+This is a table which shows the current paragraph's text, and the steno underlying the text.
+It will update when the cursor moves, and the paragraph is non-empty.

+### History

+Plover2CAT keeps track of all editing in the editor.
+The History Pane lists the actions performed, with new actions appended to the end.
+Clicking on an action before the end will undo all actions to that action, and clicking below will redo actions.

 ### Audiovisual Controls

 By default, the audio controls pane is located at the bottom of the window.